earthly/website/blog/_posts/2023-06-01-improve-django-performance-caching.md

 ![Home Screen of Sample Project]({{site.images}}{{page.slug}}/oKtJx4S.png)
 </div>

-The Caching implementation in Django can be divided into two steps which are - Cache Backend: A cache backend in Django is a critical component that serves as an intermediary between the database and the application.
+The Caching implementation in Django can be divided into two steps:

+- **Cache Backend**: A cache backend in Django is a critical component that serves as an intermediary between the database and the application.
 Its primary function is to temporarily store frequently accessed data in a specified location, which can include memory, disk, or other external storage systems, for rapid retrieval.
-In Django, there are mainly three important backends - Database, File System Caching and Local Memory Cache.
+In Django, there are mainly three important backends - Database, File System Caching, and Local Memory Cache.

-Target: The target for caching refers to the specific block of code that is marked for caching, which can range from the entire website to individual views or templates.
+- **Target**: The target for caching refers to the specific block of code that is marked for caching, which can range from the entire website to individual views or templates.
 To specify the target for caching, developers can use decorators or middleware to identify the code block.
 Depending on the cache backend chosen, the cache can be stored in memory, disk, or other external storage systems.

 In Django, the `CACHES` setting is a crucial element that allows developers to specify the cache backend for their application.
 This setting can be defined in the settings.py file and specifies which cache backend will be used to store frequently accessed data temporarily, improving the application's overall performance.
 The target can be specified in either the settings.py file or the views file.